brombal/stylix-docs/markdown/other-components.md

 Stylix won't interpret `color` here as CSS, but instead will render the entire `<Button color="primary" />` element as-is.
 And since Stylix doesn't consider `label` to be a CSS property, it will also be passed directly to `<Button>`.
 However, `font-weight` will be considered a style and applied as CSS.

-To solve this issue with a reusable component, you could decide to expose a new prop and pass it to the underlying component with the original prop name.
-With prop destructuring, the solution is simple:
+To solve this issue with a reusable component, you could decide to expose a new prop name and pass it to the underlying component's original prop.
+With destructuring, the solution is simple:

 ```tsx
 import $ from 'stylix';